 Bunbury is the largest regional city in Western Australia’s and is mainly a residential area for the many people that live in and around the city.
-That’s not to say there are a host of activities to do for those wanting a getaway in the upbeat region with some fantastic beaches that are close to the city centre.
+That’s not to say there are many activities to do for those wanting a getaway in the upbeat region with some fantastic beaches close to the city centre.

-For a great time at the beach, you can visit the Bunbury Cut, Back Beach and Koombana Bay which is a real hit in the summer with many cafe’s and restaurants situated nearby with the Bunbury Waterfront a stone throw away.
-For those who want to indulge in shopping, there are several shopping centres with Bunbury Centrepoint, Bunbury Forum and Eaton Fair the pick of the lot.
+For a great time at the beach, you can visit the Bunbury Cut, Back Beach and Koombana Bay, a real hit in the summer with many cafes and restaurants situated nearby with the Bunbury Waterfront a stone’s throw away.
+For those who want to indulge in shopping, there are several shopping centres with Bunbury Centrepoint, Bunbury Forum and Eaton Fair, the pick of the lot.